cactusflips2020/Malachite/README.md

 <a target="_blank" href="https://render.com/deploy?repo=https://github.com/cactusflips2020/Mewing-Academy"><img alt="Deploy to Render" src="https://binbashbanana.github.io/deploy-buttons/buttons/official/render.svg"></a>

 ## Local Deployment
-Make sure if you are using NodeJS v20.17.0+ before you locally deploy the project.
+Make sure you are using NodeJS v20.17.0+ before you locally deploy the project.
 ```bash
 node -v # This should be above v20.17.0!